Marc board of directors

 -

-In her professional role, Sarah serves as Program Manager for Mountain Valleys RC&D Council, where she oversees water resource initiatives.
+In her professional role, Sarah serves as Program Manager for Mountain Valleys RC&D Council, where she leads water resource initiatives that strengthen both local communities and the natural environment.

-Sarah is particularly proud of her work on MARC’s Disaster Case Management Committee, where thoughtful and rigorous dialogue helps guide mission-driven decisions.
+Sarah joined MARC after becoming inspired by the groundswell of community response.
+She is particularly proud of her work on MARC’s Disaster Case Management Committee, where thoughtful and rigorous dialogue helps guide mission-driven decisions.

 Originally from Rhode Island, Sarah has moved to WNC in 2015 and to Marshall in 2022, where she enjoys baking, hiking, gardening, and spending time with her two young boys, as well as her hound dogs, goats, and chickens.